cspray/Setty/README.md

 - All enum constant names and values **MUST** be unique string values.
 If either the name or value are not unique to the enum then that enum is invalid.
 - Manually building enums is *not* supported.
 Both the `\Setty\Enum\<EnumName>Enum` and `\Setty\Enum\<EnumName>` objects are *dynamically created using `eval()`*.
 Thus for them to be properly created you **MUST** create them through the `\Setty\Builder\EnumBuilder` interface.
 - All enum constant values will be cast to a string.
 You may pass integers and floats as constant values but they will be cast as a string.
 Because of our use of the `__toString` method for comparison we are making a decision to enforce stringiness on all constant values.
+- Enum names must only contain letters and underscores.
+No other characters, including spaces, numbers and hyphens are permitted to be in the Enum name.

 ## Who the hell would do this?!